waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Poison Damage:** Poisoned Pokémon lose 1 HP every four steps.
 *   **Warp Mechanics:** It's possible to move between 'ground' and 'elevated_ground' tiles if one of the tiles is a warp.
 *   **Mobile NPCs:** For evasive NPCs, use `stun_npc` to freeze them before interaction.
-*   **Defeated Trainers as Obstacles:** This is not a universal rule and must be verified case-by-case.
+*   **Defeated Trainers as Obstacles:** This is not a universal rule.
 The Rocket Grunt on Mt.
 Moon B2F at (16, 23) is a blocker, but others are not.
+*   **Level Cap EXP:** Pokémon at the level cap will show an EXP gain message, but their actual EXP value does not increase.
+This is a visual bug.

 ## 2. Battle & Pokémon Intel
 *   **Battle Tactics:** Ground-types appear immune to poison status.
 Avoid low-accuracy moves.